hungnq1310/self-supervised_network/README.md

 Changes:
   1. adding `.decode("utf-8")` after `.encode('ascii', 'ignore')` will avoid error: `TypeError: a bytes-like object is required, not 'str' `

-  2. because `xmlFiles` variable contains 2 files: `.info` and `.xml`, which make the `tree.parser` can't get the value in `.xml` file and I don't see any mention from original opensubtitles-parser.py.
+  2. because `xmlFiles` variable contains 2 files: `.info` and `.xml`, which make the `tree.parser` can't get the value in `.xml` file and I don't see any mention from original opensubtitles-parser.py of Domerin.
 This can avoid following error `...not well-formed (invalid token): line 1, column 0`

 ### Usage
 You should download the dataset from link below: